-Best for gas purchases:Sam's Club® Credit Card. $30 statement credit for making a purchase of $30 in the first 30 days.
+Best for gas purchases:Sam's Club® Credit Card. $30 statement credit after spending $30 in the first 30 days.
 Earn 5% cash back on gas (up to $6,000 spent per year), 3% back on dining, takeout and on Sam’s Club purchases for Plus members, and 1% back on all other purchases (up to $5,000 earned in cash back rewards per year). $0 annual fee.
 Requires a credit score of 700, at a minimum.
 That means you need good credit or better for approval.

 Best for high-end shopping:Nordstrom Credit Card.
 Receive a $40 Note when you make any purchase with Nordstrom.
 Earn 1 - 3 points / $1. $0 annual fee. .
 Requires a credit score of 700, at a minimum.
 That means you need good credit or better for approval.

 Best for electronics purchases:Best Buy® Credit Card.
 2.5 points per $1 spent on Best Buy purchases, 1.5 points per $1 spent at gas stations, 1 point per $1 spent at restaurants, bars and grocery stores, and 0.5 points per $1 spent on all other purchases. $0 annual fee.
 Requires a credit score of 700, at a minimum.
 That means you need good credit or better for approval.

 Store credit cards that can be used anywhere offer more flexibility than traditional store credit cards, but unless you want supplemented rewards at a specific store, you may still find better and more value with a general rewards card.